Review: ‘Shadow’s Claim’ by Kresley Cole

 or stoke Bettina’s own desires to a fever pitch....

-Shadow’s Claim is also the first book in the spin-off series called ‘The Dacians,’ so I was excited to see where Kresley Cole was going to take the first book in the spin-off series.
+Storyline/My Thoughts: Shadow’s Claim is also the first book in the spin-off series called ‘The Dacians,’ so I was excited to see where Kresley Cole would take the first book in the spin-off series.
 If you read Lothaire, then you would’ve been introduced to some of the Dacian characters.
 The main character in Shadow’s Claim is the Prince of Shadows himself, Trehan Daciano.
 He ends up meeting his mate unexpectedly when he’s trying to go after a Demon who was not supposed to leave his realm.
-Trehan is automatically drawn to his mate, even though her feelings for someone else is stronger in this book.
+Trehan is automatically drawn to his mate, even though her feelings for someone else are stronger in this book.
 Poor Trehan!

-Princess Bettina of Abaddon is forced to hold a contest to find a suitor that will prevail at all the problematic battles her guardians put them up against and these are not easy contests.
+Princess Bettina of Abaddon is forced to hold a contest to find a suitor that will prevail at all the tough battles her guardians put them up against, and these are not easy contests.
 There is a lot of death that happens.
 Unfortunately, she already wants to be with her friend, but he is not the one for her.
 She ends up meeting a very handsome stranger in her room one night who she thinks is her friend.
-Bettina is going to end up having her feelings go haywire after that one night with the stranger and then seeing him again during the contests.
+Bettina will end up having her feelings go haywire after that one night with the stranger and then seeing him again during the contests.
 Trehan is determined to prove himself to Bettina, even though she’s in love with someone else.

-Here’s the reasoning behind the lesser stars from other books and that is Bettina’s character.
-For some reason, I don’t like sorceresses because I didn’t like Sabine’s style/character either.
-I think it’s due to the personalities though.
+Here’s the reasoning behind the lesser stars from other books: Bettina’s character.
+For some reason, I don’t like sorceresses because I was not too fond of Sabine’s style/character either.
+I think it’s due to the personalities, though.
 Bettina is naive and childish compared to other heroines.
-I happened to listen to these books also, instead of reading them and Robert Petkoff had me not liking Bettina.
-I love Robert telling the story though because he brings everything to life.
+I also listened to these books instead of reading them, and Robert Petkoff had me not liking Bettina.
+I love Robert telling the story, though, because he brings everything to life.
 I didn’t connect with Bettina and how she acted in the story.
-She was so into her friend, Caspian from the beginning and Caspian is one that goes through women like crazy.
-He knows Bettina is not her mate, but he will help Bettina in the book.
+From the beginning, she was so into her friend, Cas, and Cas goes through women like crazy.
+He knows Bettina is not his mate, but he will help Bettina in the book.

-Standalone or part of series: Part of the Immortals After Dark series and I highly recommend reading in order.
-Although, Shadow’s Claim is the first book in the Spin-Off series: The Dacians.
+Standalone or Part of Series: It’s part of the Immortals After Dark series, and I would recommend reading in order.